sarmitamajumdar/Alternatives/README.md

 Self taught developer on Machine Learning, deep learning.
 Create a conversational chatbot project.
 Prior experiences in training C Data structure, Python 3.
 Some experience as Product Manager in a Software company for their ERP modules.
 Last year 2020 Call for code, submitted project "Project-Grip".
 It was a Dashboard on  Covid 19.
 Mainly on Indian scenario.

-### Deploying / Publishing
+### DATA & File overview

-intents.json :  Contains predefined patterns and responses. train_chatbot.py : A Python file, contains script to build the model and train the Chatbot.
+#intents.json :  Contains predefined patterns and responses.
+#train_chatbot.py : A Python file, contains script to build the model and train the Chatbot.
-Words.pkl  : A pickle file used to store the words that python object, contains a list of vocabulary. classes.pkl : This file contains the list of categories. chatbot_model.h5 – This is the trained model that contains information about the model that has Weights of the neurons. chatgui.py: This is the Python script in which we implemented GUI for the Chatbot.
+#Words.pkl  : A pickle file used to store the words that python object, contains a list of vocabulary.
+#classes.pkl : This file contains the list of categories.
+#chatbot_model.h5 – This is the trained model that contains information about the model that has Weights of the neurons.
+#chatgui.py: This is the Python script in which we implemented GUI for the Chatbot.

 ## Features
 * Provide information on future food, Spirulina
 * Health benefits
 * Farming

+## Method to access Data
+##### nltk :NLP toolkit to analyze text.
+##### json : To store, transmit data objects of attribute-value pairs and arrays.
+##### pickle: To convert objects into character stream.
+##### Keras: To Define, Compile, Fit & make Predictions.
+##### Training & Testing data : To create an empty array, initialize the bag of words array with 1 if matched in pattern or 0 if false and suffle features to turn into np.array.
+##### Model building: Used deep neural networks with 3 layers- first layer 128 neurons, second layer 64 neurons and 3rd output layer contains number of neurons which is equal to number of intents to Predict output intent with softmax( a mathematical function that converts a vector of numbers into a vector of probabilities).
+##### Compile the model: Stochastic Gradient Descent(SGD), to minimize Loss & Optimize accuracy.
+##### Fit and save: Fit the model and save it into chatbot_model.h5 file.
+##### Tkinter : Finally used Tkinter library too develop a Graphical User Interface.

+## Data/ Variables/ Method specific information:
+#####

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Links

-Even though this information can be found inside the project on machine-readable format like in a .json file, it's good to include a summary of most useful links to humans using your project.
-You can include links like:

 - Project homepage: https://sarmitamajumdar.github.com/Alternatives/
 - Repository: https://github.com/sarmitamajumdarr/Alternatives/